sunpietro/dragster/README.md

 ### regionSelector (required) - {String}
 It is a CSS selector to find all the regions where elements can be dragged onto and where all the drag'n'drop functionality works as expected.
 Default value: `'.dragster-region'`
-### replaceElements - {Boolean}
+### replaceOnDrop - {Boolean}
-It is indicator whether elements should be moved in regions or whether they should replace each other when user drops element.
+Indidator stating if dropped element should switch position with drop target.
 It takes either `true` or `false` value.
 Default value: `false`.
+### copyOnDrop - {Boolean}
+Indicator stating if dropped element should be copied into a new position.
+It takes either `true` or `false` value.
+Default value: `false`.
 ### updateRegionsHeight - {Boolean}
 It is indicator whether regions should update their height according to the number of elements visible in the region.
 It takes either `true` or `false` value.
 Default value: `true`.
 ### minimumRegionHeight - {Number}
 Tell the dragster to not to resize the regions below provided value.
-Default value: `50`.
+Default value: `60`.
 ### scrollWindowOnDrag - {Boolean}
 Tell the dragster to scroll window while dragging an element.
+Default value: `false`.
+### dragOnlyRegionCssClass - {String}
+The drag-only region CSS class name.
+Used to identify regions.
+Default value: `'dragster-region--drag-only'`.
+### cloneElements - {Boolean}
+The flag stating the elements can be cloned from region to region.
+Requires `dragOnlyRegionCssClass` to be applied in the HTML markup of a page.
 Default value: `false`.

 ## Properties - callbacks